Macroschisma rubrum

 Macroschisma rubrum is a species of sea snail, a marine gastropoda mollusk in the family Fissurellidae.

 Distribution

 The length of the shell varies between 14 mm and 21 mm.

+Taxonomy

+The species was originally referred to as Macroschisma rubra, but this was an incorrect gender agreement.
+The accepted name is now Macroschisma rubrum, with rubra treated as an incorrect subsequent spelling.

 Distribution

-This marine species occurs off the Philippines.
+This marine species occurs off the Philippines, including Mactan and Bohol.